KEO-cls-eedi/specification/doc/clseedi.md

 # CLS.EEDI {#clseedi}

 This is the documentation of the CLS.EEDI protocol.
 CLS.EEDI allows backend systems to exchange grid management related data with local systems.

 Please note that CLS.EEDI is under active development.
 All statements made in this documentation, in the schema files, and in the examples can change at any time.

 # Assumptions

-- CLS Connection is established
+- CLS connection is established
 - Clocks are synchronized

 # Protocol